ooraini/kubernetes.adm/docs/docsite/rst/collection_usage.rst

 .. code-block:: yaml+jinja

-  - name: Enusre hostname and /etc/hosts for nodes and no firewall
+  - name: Ensure hostname and /etc/hosts for nodes and no firewall
     gather_facts: false
     hosts: all
     become: yes